Anniston Moulders: 1911 to 1912 – Southeastern League

 In 1911, Anniston resumed minor league play when the Anniston "Models" team was formed and became members of the six-team Class D level Southeastern League.
 Anniston won the league championship.
 In 1911, the Gadsden Steel Makers and Rome Romans teams were the only two teams returning to the league, as four new franchises were added.
 Gadson and Rome were joined by the Anniston Models, Decatur Twins, Huntsville Westerns and Selma Centralites teams in the six-team league, which began play on May 8, 1911.

 Anniston use of the "Models" nickname corresponds to local history.
-Annison was nicknamed "The Model City" by Atlanta newspaperman Henry W. Grady due to the careful planning of the early city.
+Anniston was nicknamed "The Model City" by Atlanta newspaperman Henry W. Grady due to the careful planning of the early city.

 Clarence "Pop-Boy" Smith had grown up in Birmingham, Alabama and was often in attendance at Birmingham Barons minor league games as a youth.
 Smith soon was selling sodas and peanuts at the ballpark, working as a vendor.
 He eventually was allowed to shag flyballs during batting practice and in 1910, began to pitch batting practice for the Barons team.
 Barons catcher Rowdy Elliott recommended that Smith be signed to a contract in a low-level league and Barons manager Carlton Molesworth agreed.
 The Barons signed Smith and had him report to Anniston for the 1911 season.

 On May 10, 1911, Smith made his debut for Anniston, striking out 10 in a game against Selma.
 During the 1911 season for Anniston, Smith pitched both games of seven double headers at age 19.

 The 1911 Anniston Models won the Southeastern League championship.
 With a record of 68-38, Anniston placed first out of the six teams, playing under managers Walter Ford and Thomas Fisher.
-First place Anniston finished 3.5 games ahead of second place Gadsen in the final standings of the Southeastern League, which held no playoffs Pitcher Clarence "Pop-Boy" Smith of Anniston won 24 games to lead the league and his 248 strikeouts were also the most in the league.
+First place Anniston finished 3½ games ahead of second place Gadsen in the final standings of the Southeastern League, which held no playoffs Pitcher Clarence "Pop-Boy" Smith of Anniston won 24 games to lead the league and his 248 strikeouts were also the most in the league.
 Teammate Sam Nelson has a 12-4 record, to have the best winning percentage in the league.

 The 1912 Anniston Models continued play as members of the Southeastern League, but the league folded before the end of the regular season.
 The league began play on April 5, 1912.
 After beginning the second half of the split-season schedule on July 22 after Anniston folded, the league disbanded August 2, 1912.
 The league folded with the following official second half standings: Gadsden (7-4), Talladega Highlanders (5-5), Selma (5-6), and Rome (5-7).
 Anniston ended the 1912 season with an overall record of 41–35, finishing in third place, as Thomas Fisher returned as manager.
 The Models ended the season 2.0 games behind first place Gadsden. in the shortened season.